How to save pdf from indesign

 Moreover, PDF files are also highly compatible across different devices, operating systems, and software.
 This means that you can easily share your InDesign project with others, regardless of whether they use the same software or have the same fonts installed.

-See also How to untie a knot
+See also How to pronounce asperger's

 Security and accessibility